- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 - A brand of EC called, ella™ (Ulipristal acetate) requires a prescription from a health care provider.

 Emergency contraception (EC) is a backup method of birth control for preventing pregnancy after unprotected sex.
-Even though it’s commonly called the “morning-after pill,” it can actually be used within 5 days (120 hours) of unprotected intercourse.
+Even though it’s commonly called the “morning-after pill,” there is both a pill and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse.
 However, the sooner you take it, the more likely it will work.

 When should a women use emergency contraception?